Pigs crammed together in a tiny cage in factory farming

 The vast amount of grain feed required for meat production is also a significant cause of deforestation, habitat loss and species extinction.

-FOUR PAWS is committed to farmed animals in order to improve the lives of animals in intensive animal husbandry.
+FOUR PAWS is committed to improving the lives of farmed animals and to end factory farming.

 Read more about: Animal Welfare and Nutrition.